citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 This was due to the Mii Selector, an applet on the 3DS, being unimplemented.
 On the 3DS, games call this applet to prompt you to select a Mii, but on Citra, it got skipped, and the default Mii got sent back to the application.

-[vvanelslande](https://github.com/vvanelslande) (using their old account) made a fix but closed it.
+[vvanelslande](https://github.com/vvanelslande) (using his old account) made a fix but closed it.
 [FearlessTobi](https://github.com/FearlessTobi) took and improved his code, and finally got this feature merged.
 No Mii faces are rendered yet, but I think we will agree that it's a big improvement even if you can only see the names.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/mii_selector.png"
     title="For those who liked the default Mii it is still there" >}}